ProactivePIM: Accelerating Weight-Sharing Embedding Layer with PIM for Scalable Recommendation System: Experimental Setup

 \section{Experimental Setup}

-\textbf{Implementation. } We implement ProactivePIM on DRAMsim3 \cite{li2020dramsim3}, a cycle-accurate memory simulator.
-HBM2 $\times$128 and DDR4-3200 $\times$8 were set to base memory systems, where Table \ref{tab:system_parameters} summarizes the specifications.
+\textbf{Simulation Methodology. } We implemented ProactivePIM in DRAMsim3 \cite{li2020dramsim3}, a cycle-accurate memory simulator.
+HBM2 $\times$128 and DDR4-3200 $\times$8 were set as the base memory systems, and Table \ref{tab:system_parameters} summarizes the specifications.
 We compare ProactivePIM performance against RecNMP, TRiM and SPACE.
 Hot subembeddings are treated as hot embeddings to utilize existing designs that exploit temporal locality.
-We generate synthetic traces of CnR/GnR from the official DLRM code using criteo datasets \cite{criteo_kaggle_ad_dataset}, \cite{reddi2020mlperf}.
-The embedding lookup per GnR is set to 80, with dimensions ranging from 128B to 512B.
+We generated synthetic traces of CnR/GnR from the official DLRM code using the criteo datasets \cite{criteo_kaggle_ad_dataset, reddi2020mlperf} that are available online.
+In addition, we generate traces with MIX1 dataset introduced in SPACE, composed of Amazon datasets \cite{ni2019justifying} and Google Maps \cite{pasricha2018translation}.
+The embedding lookup per GnR was set to 80, with dimensions ranging from 128B to 512B.
+To ensure a fair comparison, we treat all subembeddings of the target subtable as hot vectors, allowing for the maximal exploitation of techniques that utilize temporal locality, as proposed in prior works.
+For instance, the R subtable has the highest priority when the reduction locality technique is employed, storing the reconstructed embedding of hot subembeddings in the available space in HBM2.
+For RecNMP, we linearly scaled the speedup of RankCache, following TRiM.

 \newcolumntype{M}[1]{>{ \arraybackslash}m{#1}}